massbrowser/android/docs/android_studio.md

 Gradle supports source directories but not source files.
 However, some `java/src/` directories in Chromium are split amonst multiple GN targets.
-To accomodate this, the script detects such targets and creates a `symlinked-java/` directory to point gradle at.
+To accommodate this, the script detects such targets and creates a `symlinked-java/` directory to point gradle at.
 Be warned that creating new files from Android Studio within these symlink-based projects will cause new files to be created in the generated `symlinked-java/` rather than the source tree where you want it.